Importance of Overlapping Network Nodes in Influence Spreading: Introduction

-In networks, overlapping nodes have been shown to play an important role in spreading processes, as they can act as bridges or hubs, and accelerate the spread of information or contagion \cite{shang2015epidemic,palla2005uncovering}.
+Overlapping nodes have been shown to play an important role in spreading processes in many real world settings, as they can act as bridges or hubs, and accelerate the spread of information or contagion \cite{shang2015epidemic,palla2005uncovering}.
 Neglecting the overlapping structure in spreading models can result in underestimating the reach and speed of propagation, as overlaps effectively create shortcuts that bypass the modular structure of the network \cite{rajeh2024role,peng2020network}.
 Recent studies have underscored the importance of incorporating overlap in spreading models to better capture the characteristics of real-world spreading processes \cite{kuikka2024detecting,modvit2022,chakraborty2016immunization}.
 Such processes include the spread of influence such as diseases, behaviour, opinion, information, or even cyberattacks through networks of various kinds.
-In these processes, we distinguish two types of mechanisms, having either simple contagion (SC) or complex contagion (CC).
-In SC models, one assumes that information passes in a single node‐to‐node contact (e.g., Susceptible-Infected (SI) and Susceptible-Infected-Recovered (SIR) models).\cite{centola2007complex, almiala2023similarity} In contrast, in CC models one allows reinforcement through multiple exposures, better capturing phenomena such as social reinforcement or cascading failures~\cite{blume2011}.
-Studying both SC and CC dynamics provides a deeper insight into how network topology and overlapping structure influence spreading behaviour.
+In these processes, we distinguish two types of mechanisms being either simple contagion (SC) or complex contagion (CC).
+In SC models, one assumes that information passes in a single node‐to‐node contact (e.g., Susceptible-Infected (SI) and Susceptible-Infected-Recovered (SIR) models).\cite{centola2007complex, almiala2023similarity} In contrast, in CC models, one allows reinforcement through multiple exposures, which captures better phenomena such as social reinforcement or cascading failures~\cite{blume2011}.
+Studying both SC and CC dynamics provides a deeper insight into how network topology and overlapping structure influence spreading behaviour in them, and provides a process-level control by comparing the spreading effects under two distinct contagion regimes.